grammyjs/website/site/docs/plugins/conversations.md

   They can never have access to `ctx.conversation.enter` and by default, they also don't have access to any plugins.
   If you want to have custom properties on inside context objects, [scroll down](#using-plugins-inside-conversations).

+You have to pass both the outside and the inside context types to the conversation.
 The TypeScript setup therefore typically looks as follows.

 ::: code-group